Lansoweb/request-id/README.md

 # Request ID Middleware for PHP

-This middleware adds a Request ID header tht can be used to trace back requests (logs).
+This middleware adds a Request ID header that can be used to trace back requests (logs).

 It uses [Ramsey\Uuid\(https://github.com/ramsey/uuid) library to uuid generation.